kbirk/esper/README.md

 ### TextureCubeMaps

 Cubemap textures are a specific type of texture typically used for skyboxes or reflections.
-The faces of the cubes are specified during instantiation.
-Cubemap textures can be created from existing HTMLImageElements, urls containing HTMLImageElement supported image formats, or no data at all.
+Cubemap textures can be created from existing HTMLImageElements, URLs containing HTMLImageElement supported image formats, buffered with no data at all.
+The faces of the cube are specified during instantiation.

-    // Create cube map from image urls. var cubeMapTexture = new esper.TextureCubeMap({
+    // Create cube map from image URLs. var cubeMapTexture = new esper.TextureCubeMap({
         urls: {
             '+x': 'images/sky/posx.png',